ioBroker/ioBroker.js-controller/docs/ru/adapterref/iobroker.pushsafer/README.md

    message:   'Test text',             // mandatory - your text message
    title:     'SweetHome',             // optional  - your message's title, otherwise your app's name is used
    device:    '12',                    // optional  - a device id or device group id (empty or a = all devices)
-   sound:     '2',                     // optional  - a number betwenn 0-28 (see pushsafers API description)
+   sound:     '2',                     // optional  - a number betwenn 0-60 (see pushsafers API description)
-   icon:      '2',                     // optional  - a number betwenn 1-98 (see pushsafers API description)
+   icon:      '2',                     // optional  - a number betwenn 1-177 (see pushsafers API description)
    vibration: '0',                     // optional  - a number betwenn 0-3 (see pushsafers API description)
+   priority:  '2',                     // optional  - 2, 1, 0, -1, -2 (see pushsafers API description)
+   retry:     '600',                   // optional  - Integer 60-10800 (60s steps): Time in seconds, after a message shuld resend (see pushsafers API description)
+   expire:    '1200',                  // optional  - Integer 60-10800: Time in seconds, after the retry/resend should stop. (see pushsafers API description)
+   answer:    '1',                     // optional  - 1 = Answer is possible, 0 = Answer is not possible. (see pushsafers API description)
    picture:   'absolutePathToPicture'  // optional  - absolute path to picture or base64 coded image URL
    picture2:  'absolutePathToPicture2' // optional  - absolute path to picture or base64 coded image URL
    picture3:  'absolutePathToPicture3' // optional  - absolute path to picture or base64 coded image URL